 Each family is asked to provide one large Rubbermaid/Sterlite bin for each student attending CEC EPHA.
-Northglenn Christian Church is not equipped with lockers or coat racks, and CEC EPHA will use these bins as lockers.
+CEC EPHA campuses are not equipped with lockers or coat racks, and CEC EPHA will use these bins as lockers.
 These bins will be brought back and forth between school and home each week.
 Please label each bin with your family name.

-When the bin is on CEC EPHA's campus, the bin will be considered CEC EPHA school property and subject to search without notice.
+When the bin is on a CEC EPHA campus, the bin will be considered CEC EPHA school property and subject to search without notice.